 The Power of Mathematical Blueprints

-This makes vectors the obvious choice for:
+This makes vectors the right choice for:

 The Role of Image Compression